Localization-delocalization transition for light particles in turbulence: Equation of motion for light particles subjected to a periodic external force in HIT

 where $\mathbf{u}_f$ is the flow velocity at the position of the particle, $\mathbf{v}_p$ is the instantaneous particle velocity $\mathbf{v}_p = \dot{\mathbf{x}}_p$, with $\mathbf{x}_p$ the particle position.
 Here $\beta = \frac{3}{1+2\rho_p / \rho_f}$ with $\rho_p / \rho_f$ the density ratio between the particle and the fluid, and $\text{St} =d_p^2/(12 \beta \nu \tau_{\eta})$ is the Stokes number of the particle of diameter $d_p$ and with kinematic fluid viscosity $\nu$.

-We perform three dimensional fully resolved DNS of Navier-Stokes equations with light particles \cite{peyret2002spectral,bec2006acceleration,Calzavarinibook} (details provided in the Supplementary Information, {{\textit{SI Appendix}} Section A}).
+We perform three-dimensional fully resolved DNS of Navier-Stokes equations with light particles \cite{peyret2002spectral,bec2006acceleration,Calzavarinibook} (details provided in the Supplementary Information, {{\textit{SI Appendix}} Section A}).
 In the main paper, we focus on very light particles in the limit of $\beta \rightarrow 3.0$ ($\rho_p \rightarrow 0$, namely bubbles) and $\text{St}=1.0$ with resolution $N^3=256^3$.
 Here $\text{St}=1.0$ is chosen such that light particles (with no external forcing applied) in HIT present strong preferential clustering in the vortex filaments \cite{maxey1994simulation,calzavarini2008dimensionality, mathai2020bubbly} and thus create a strong state of dynamic localization.
-The amplitude, $a_{\text{e}}$, and angular frequency, $\omega$, of the periodic external force are explored in a wide range with $a_{\text{e}} \in [1.0, 150.7]a_\eta$ and $\omega \in [0.2, 7.0]\tau_\eta^{-1}$ to provide a comprehensive understanding of light particle behaviors under external forcing.
+The amplitude, $a_{\text{e}}$, and angular frequency, $\omega$, of the periodic external force are explored in a wide range with $a_{\text{e}} \in [1.0, 150.7]a_\eta$ and $\omega \in [0.2, 7.0]\tau_\eta^{-1}$.
+These parameter ranges are chosen in such a way to explore all relevant physical time scales of the external forcing which may be bigger, shorter, or comparable to those of the vortex filaments (i.e., Kolmogorov time scales), so as to provide a comprehensive understanding of light particle behaviors under external forcing.
 We primarily focus on two aspects of the simulation results: (1) Temporal evolution features: This concerns instantaneous Lagrangian characteristics of individual particles.
 (2) Collective response of particle Lagrangian features: This refers to the ensemble-averaged or particle-averaged behaviors of particle motion.
 Here, particles are treated as a collective entity, and their macroscopic averaged responses are analyzed.
 Specifically, the ensemble average of a parameter $f$ of the $i^{th}$ particle at time $t$ is calculated as $\left<f \right>= \left< \left< f_i(t) \right>_{p}\right>_{t} = \frac{1}{n_p(T -t_0)}\int_{t_0}^{T}\sum_{i=1}^{n_p}f_i(t) dt$, where $\left< \cdot \right>$, $\left< \cdot \right>_p$, and $\left< \cdot \right>_t$ denote ensemble average, particle average, and time average, respectively.
 The time period $t_0$ to $T$ corresponds to the final statistical equilibrium state, and $n_p$ is the total number of particles.
 An equilibrium state is considered reached after two integral times, $T_L$ (for details see { \textit{SI Appendix} Fig.~S1}).
 It is noted that statistically one particle dynamics (Lagrangian properties for a long time) and averaging over many particles (statistical ensemble) are equivalent \cite{allen2017computer}.